Towards Linearly Scaling and Chemically Accurate Global Machine Learning Force Fields for Large Molecules: Results

 \section{Results}

 The quadratic scaling of global descriptors with molecular size, especially their long-range part, becomes a considerable challenge with the increasing number of atoms.
 For molecules containing just a few dozen of atoms, such descriptors are, in fact, substantially over-defined.
 For example, the number of degrees of freedom (DOF) uniquely defining a configuration of a molecule with $N$ atoms is $3N-6$.
 At the same time, the Coulomb matrix and related global descriptors contain $N(N-1)/2$ DOFs.
+Thus, such descriptors will span a much larger space than what is effectively needed, making ML models harder to optimize and compromise their performance/accuracy.
 In the case of a complete interatomic inverse distances descriptor (a simplified version of the Coulomb matrix~\cite{Rupp2012CM}), the interatomic interactions can be visualized as a fully connected graph with atoms as nodes and descriptor features as edges.
 For example, Fig.~\ref{fig:Main_fig}A shows such a descriptor for the Ac-Ala3-NHMe molecule containing 861 features.
 Each edge of the graph represents a dimension in the descriptor space, where an ML model should be trained.

 The large dimensionality of the descriptor significantly complicates the learning task.
-The interaction map (Fig.~\ref{fig:Main_fig}B) shows how the (s)GDML model interprets the interatomic interactions when the entire global interatomic inverse distances descriptor is employed (values are averaged over 1000 configurations, construction details are explained in the Methods section).
-As a projection of complex many-body forces into atomic components, this partitioning is non-unique and is mainly determined by the regularization scheme and the chosen descriptor.
-The L2 regularization punishes large coefficients and therefore distributes all weights as equally as possible (minimizing the L2 norm) without sacrificing the accuracy of the model.
+The interaction map (Fig.~\ref{fig:Main_fig}B) shows how the (s)GDML model interprets the interatomic interactions when the entire global interatomic inverse distance descriptor is employed (values are averaged over 1000 configurations, construction details are explained in the Methods section).
+As a projection of complex many-body forces into atomic components, this partitioning is non-unique and is mainly determined by the chosen descriptor.
 In turn, the simpler the descriptor space, the more straightforward the task for the ML model.
 One can see that the interaction map shown in Fig.~\ref{fig:Main_fig}B is rather non-uniform and complex, meaning the (s)GDML model needs to be able to reproduce a complex mapping between the descriptor (861 dimensions) and force (126 dimensions) spaces.